jparkerweb/bedrock-proxy-endpoint/README.md

 Point your browser to the root of your endpoint server to view the info page: (example: `http://localhost`)

 <img src="docs/bedrock-tunnel-endpoint.jpg" style="max-width:700px">

+---

+### Note

+Alternativly you can incorporate 🪨 <a href="https://github.com/jparkerweb/bedrock-tunnel" target="bedrockTunnel">`Bedrock Tunnel`</a> core directly into your code base.
+If you would like to explore that option checkout the npm package here: https://www.npmjs.com/package/bedrock-tunnel